AmirMasnavi/Industrial-Production-Simulator/BDDAD/SqlCode.md

     WITH RankedWorkstations AS (
-        -- Define a Common Table Expression (CTE) to rank workstations associated with each operation.
+        -- Define a Common Table Expression (CTE) to rank workstations associated with each operationTest.
         SELECT
-            p.ProductID,                            -- Select the Product ID to identify the specific product wst.WTID AS WorkstationID,              -- Select the Workstation ID for each workstation type associated with the operation wst.Name AS WorkstationType,            -- Select the name of the workstation type for readability op.OPID,                                -- Select the Operation ID to link each workstation type with the operation
+            p.ProductID,                            -- Select the Product ID to identify the specific product wst.WTID AS WorkstationID,              -- Select the Workstation ID for each workstation type associated with the operationTest wst.Name AS WorkstationType,            -- Select the name of the workstation type for readability op.OPID,                                -- Select the Operation ID to link each workstation type with the operationTest
-            ROW_NUMBER() OVER (                     -- Rank workstation types for each operation ID PARTITION BY op.OPID                -- Partition ranking by Operation ID, ensuring each operation's workstations are ranked independently
+            ROW_NUMBER() OVER (                     -- Rank workstation types for each operationTest ID PARTITION BY op.OPID                -- Partition ranking by Operation ID, ensuring each operationTest's workstations are ranked independently
                 ORDER BY wto.WTID                   -- Order by Workstation ID, ensuring consistency in selecting the primary workstation type
             ) AS rn                                 -- Assign a row number to each workstation type based on rank for filtering
         FROM